Upper Receiver Assembly (AR-9, AR-15, and AR-10/LR108)

 Feed the gas tube through the applicable hole in the upper receiver (Aero Precision Enhanced upper) or barrel nut (threaded uppers).

-Seat and index the gas block such that the mark on the gas block aligns with the mark on the barrel.
+If using the gas block genie, seat and index the gas block such that the mark on the gas block aligns with the mark on the barrel.

 Tell Us What You Think!